ImperialCollegeLondon/virtual_ecosystem/docs/source/development/defining_new_models.md

     model_name = "freshwater"
-    """The model name for use in registering the model and logging.""" required_init_vars = (('temperature', ('spatial', )), )
+    """The model name for use in registering the model and logging.""" lower_bound_on_time_scale = "1 day"
+    """Shortest time scale that freshwater model can sensibly capture.""" upper_bound_on_time_scale = "1 month"
+    """Longest time scale that freshwater model can sensibly capture.""" required_init_vars = (('temperature', ('spatial', )), )
     """The required variables and axes for the Freshwater Model"""
 ```